-Vets commonly prescribe Lasix, a diuretic brand which is also called Salix or Disal.
-The actual drug, or the generic name, is Furosemide.
-You’ll be happy to know that, according to the FDA, it’s generally safe if precautions are taken.
+Vets prescribe Lasix, a diuretic, also called Salix or Disal.
+The drug’s generic name is Furosemide.
+You’ll be happy to know, according to the FDA, it’s safe for dogs when precautions are taken.

-A veterinary Lasix prescription should come with detailed directions for proper use.
-We’ll cover the basics here.
-While routinely used for dogs, it’s very important to familiarize yourself with this popular medication.
-Your pet could require it for the long term!
+A Lasix prescription requires detailed directions for proper use.
+While routinely administered to dogs, you must familiarize yourself with this med.
+Some pets require it for the long term.

-There are several conditions which may warrant use of this diuretic.
-The primary benefit of Lasix is for treating what’s known as edema, or water retention.
+This loop diuretic treats edema, or water retention.
 This complication is often a result of a kidney disorder, liver disease or congestive heart failure.
-It may very well help to keep your dog alive!
+It may help to keep your dog alive!

 Can I Give My Dog Lasix?
 Answer: Yes, with vet approval

-This loop diuretic can work for canines that are retaining water but dehydration is a real concern.
+It can work for pets retaining water, but dehydration is a real concern.

-Usually taken orally but also injectable, this medicine works by restricting absorption of water as well as certain nutrients in a dogs’ kidneys.
+Usually taken orally but also injectable, Lasix will restrict absorption of water and certain nutrients in your dog’s kidneys.
 By changing kidney function, it effectively eliminates excess fluids.

-You’ll likely notice that your buddy has to urinate more often which is totally normal.
-Only a veterinarian can properly dose your dog for the safe and effective use of Lasix.
+You will likely notice that your buddy has to urinate more often.
+This is normal.
+Only a veterinarian can dose your dog for safe and effective use of Lasix.

-Canine dehydration is the most common concern while taking Lasix or any other form of Furosemide.
-Since this is powerful diuretic, it would be easy for your dog to become dehydrated unless you see to it that this doesn’t happen.
+Canine dehydration is a concern while taking Lasix or any other form of Furosemide.
+This is a powerful diuretic.
+It’s easy for a dog to become dehydrated, unless you see to it that this doesn’t happen.

 Interactions and Allergies

 There are certain drugs that cannot be taken with Lasix.
-Also, if your dog suffers from diabetes or certain liver or kidney diseases it should be taken into consideration prior to use.
-Allergic reactions to Lasix are also possible and can affect the mouth area including the ability to breath.
-These are all reasons why dogs should only be given this medication under the guidance of a professional.
+If your dog suffers from diabetes or certain liver or kidney diseases, it should be taken into consideration.

-Be sure to limit your dog’s sun exposure while they are on Lasix.
+Be sure to limit your dog’s sun exposure while they’re on Lasix.

 Conclusion on Lasix